 | Undefined scope | Stop new work until documented through change control, or decline it | Change request, amended SOW, or refusal trail |

-If your contract says specialist support but your conduct shows delegated authority, routine place use, or instruction-bound representation, stop role expansion and escalate.
+If your contract says one thing but your conduct shows delegated authority, routine place use, or approvals handled outside the documented path, stop role expansion and escalate.

-Drift can show up first in small operational moments.
+Drift often shows up first in small operational moments.
 You get copied on more approvals.
-Your meeting introduction starts sounding like an internal title.
 On-site attendance becomes the default rather than a defined exception.
-None of those moments should be ignored just because the underlying contract still looks careful.
+None of those moments should be ignored just because the contract still looks careful.

-One useful test is whether a third party reading only the current working threads would understand your limited role.
-If they would reasonably think you were part of the client or acting with final authority, the shield needs reinforcement immediately.
+One useful test is whether a third party reading only the current working threads would understand your limited role and the client's final approval authority.
+If not, the shield needs reinforcement immediately.

 | Short script | Outcome | Handoff |